xi717/xi717.github.io/index.md

 ![feature importance](img/1.png)

 so we'll drop 3 columns that got the lowest score

-since that they're from the same fearture
+since that they're from the same feature

    ```python